 Shah studied economics and psychology at the University of California, Los Angeles.

 A former portfolio adviser and a 20-year veteran of the resource market - with special expertise in energy, metals, and mining stocks - Peter uses the close contacts and connections he amassed over the years to exploit the moneymaking potential of every kind of commodity.

-As editor of Real Asset Returns, he travels around the world to dig up the latest and greatest profit opportunity, whether it's in gold, silver, oil, coal, potash, chromium, or even water.
-Peter has also contributed some of the most widely read and highly regarded investing articles on Money Morning.
+Peter travels around the world to dig up the latest and greatest profit opportunity, whether it's in gold, silver, oil, coal, potash, chromium, or even water.
+He has also contributed some of the most widely read and highly regarded investing articles on Money Morning.

 Peter holds an MBA from McGill University.

 Michael A. Robinson is a 34-year Silicon Valley veteran and one of the top technology financial analysts working today.

 He's also a Pulitzer Prize-nominated writer and reporter, lauded by the Columbia Journalism Review for his aggressive style.
 His book "Overdrawn: The Bailout of American Savings" was a prescient look at the anatomy of the nation's S&L crisis, long before the word "bailout" became part of our daily lexicon.
 It's no wonder that Silicon Valley defense publications vie for Michael's analysis.
 He's worked for Defense Media Network and Signal Magazine, as well as The New York Times, American Enterprise, and The Wall Street Journal.